FzS92/CS231n/assignment1/README.md

 Note 2.
 Related to above, ensure you are periodically saving your notebook (File -> Save), and any edited .py files relevant to that notebook (i.e. by executing the last code cell) so that you don’t lose your progress if you step away from the assignment and the Colab VM disconnects.

-Once you have completed all Colab notebooks except collect_submission.ipynb, proceed to the submission instructions.
-Option B: Local Development

 Q1: k-Nearest Neighbor classifier (20 points)

 The notebook knn.ipynb will walk you through implementing the kNN classifier.